sinaBaharlouei/I-CONVEX/readme.md

 ### Clustering Final Similarity Graph:
-Now, we are prepare to run the clustering algorithm on the final similarity graph:
+Now, we prepare to run the clustering algorithm on the final similarity graph:
 ```
 ClusteringReads/Clustering$ python Clustering.py
 ```